Proxivirus/AutomatedMediaServer/README.md

 _<details><summary>Explanation of why we had to do that</summary>_
 <p>

-We initially ran a Docker CLI command (the `hello-world` test) using `sudo` before adding ourselves to the `docker` group, which would cause the following error:
+We initially ran a Docker CLI command (the `hello-world` test) using `sudo` before adding ourselves to the `docker` group, which could cause the following error:

 >WARNING: Error loading config file: /home/user/.docker/config.json -<br>stat /home/user/.docker/config.json: permission denied